 This tiny toad is already threatened by invasive species, disease, climate change, groundwater extraction and livestock grazing.
 An energy plant in its habitat could mean extinction.

-The Center has been working to save the toad's habitat from the Dixie Meadows geothermal plant.
+The Center has been working to save these toads' habitat from the Dixie Meadows geothermal plant.
 After we filed a lawsuit with the Fallon Paiute-Shoshone Tribe — for whom the area's sacred springs are sacred — in 2022 we won an injunction halting the project.

-We first petitioned the federal government for emergency protection forthe Dixie Valley toad under the Endangered Species Act in 2017.
-The next year, the U.S. Fish and Wildlife Service determined that this toad may qualify for protection.
+We first petitioned the federal government for emergency protection for Dixie Valley toads under the Endangered Species Act in 2017.
+In 2022 the U.S. Fish and Wildlife Service announced it would protect the species on an emergency basis.
 We won’t stop fighting to save this little toad and its home.
-Learn more.